Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 • 3.The Reality Of Trade Offs: We cannot have it all and still do it all.
 Accepting trade-offs means we stop asking How can I make it all work? and we ask "Which problem am I ready to solve?"

 Being Essentialist means you consciously choose to focus only on what matters to you going forward, nothing else.
-So we have tools we use to choose what makes our life meaningful, discern the fluff and the essentials & deciding which trade-offs were are ready to deal with as these three processes are actually what makes essentialism effective in our lifes.
+We have tools we use to choose what makes our life meaningful, discern the fluff from the essentials & deciding which trade-offs were are ready to accept as these three processes are actually what makes essentialism effective.

 essentialists choose-Vukani Gcabashe Review